piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 #### Model Evaluation
-Share your model evaluation here.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Share your model evaluation here.
 What types of models did you consider for your problem (classification, regression, unsupervised)?
 Articulate the evaluation metrics you used and how you determined which model was most optimal for your problem.

 <br><br>

 #### Deployment
-Now that we've settled on our models and findings, it is time to deliver the information to the client.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now that we've settled on our models and findings, it is time to deliver the information to the client.
 You should organize your work as a basic report that details your primary findings.
 Keep in mind that your audience is a group of used car dealers interested in fine-tuning their inventory.
 <br><br>

 #### Next Steps
-What suggestions do you have for next steps?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;What suggestions do you have for next steps?
 <br><br>